How to manage your devices

 When you start watching NOW on a new device, it’ll automatically be added to your account.
 You can keep track of the devices you're using in My Account.
 Just head to the Devices area to see them all listed, along with the date you last used each one.

-Watch on 1 device at a time – or 3 if you have NOW Boost
+Watch on 1 device at a time – or up to 3 if you have NOW Boost or Ultra Boost

-If you've got NOW Boost, you can stream on 3 devices at a time.
+If you've got Boost or Ultra Boost, you can stream on 2 or 3 devices at a time.
 Otherwise, it's just one.

 If you're an EE TV customer, you can watch on 2 devices at once as long as one is an EE TV box and you start streaming in the correct order: